qqdipps/WeMe-App/README.md

 Have you ever felt uncomfortable when a person that you just met, asks for your phone number or social media account?
 You wouldn't give your address to a stranger.
 Don't give out your social media or phone number.
 Instead, use the WeMe messaging app to spawn lightning-fast connections and beam messages without compromising your privacy and safety.

-WeMe is an encrpyted messaging app where users connect using QR codes rather than phone numbers or social media.
+**WeMe is an encrpyted messaging app where users connect using QR codes**

 [Product Plan](https://gist.github.com/qqdipps/11b99b19e04908463803538ca15b2ba7)
 [Industry Presentation](https://www.youtube.com/watch?v=nirNad86kB0&feature=youtu.be)